tgriozel/Sudoku/README.md

-A quick collaborative sudoku game, playable in a browser (with no CSS!)
+A quick collaborative sudoku game, playable in a browser

 ***